dgraph-io/dgraph-docs/content/enterprise-features/binary-backups.md

 friend: [uid] .
 ```

-Since you have to do a modification to the schema itself, you need an export.
+Because you have to do a modification to the schema itself, you need an export.
 You can use the `export_backup` tool to convert your binary backup into an export folder.

 ### Binary Backups and Exports folders